ASP (Japanese group): 2023–2024: Delicious Vicious and Terminal Disease of ASP

 They released their fifth single, "Heaven's Seven", on January 17, 2024.
 On March 27, they performed in London again alongside Gang Parade and Kiss Kiss.
 From April to May, they held their twelfth tour, March with Rogues to Budokan.
 Their sixth single, "Black Nails", was released on May 1.
 From May to September, they performed a forty-seven show tour in forty-six locations across Japan.
 ASP performed in London for the third time alongside Bis and Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol on August 28.
 They released their third studio album, Terminal Disease of ASP, on October 2.
 On October 8, they performed at the Nippon Budokan in a live show called We are in Budokan "The floor is all ours!!".
 They performed in London for the fourth time alongside ExWhyZ and Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol on November 27.

-2025–present: Touring and line-up changes
+2025: Touring and line-up changes

 On March 26, 2025, they performed at The Underworld in London in the fifth edition of WACK in the UK.
 On May 3, former Bis member Iko Mugennokanata joined the group and ASP began the Acid Suspicious Parental Tour.
 They released their fourth digital single, "Get New Mirai", on May 4.
 On June 5, they performed at The Underworld in London in the sixth edition of WACK in the UK Their seventh single, "Ba-by", was released on August 20.
 In September, ASP embarked on a UK tour with dates in Bristol, Manchester, and London.
 Mog Ryan and Yumeka Nowkana? left ASP at the end of their UK tour.

+On November 7, ASP announced CCCCCC's departure; she left the group during the finale of the ASP CRUSH Tour 2025 on December 14.

+On December 1, former WACK Representative Director Junnosuke Watanabe announced that he plans to start the "Second Chapter" of the company and disband ASP in 2026.
+The remaining members could participate in WACK's 2026 audition camp or leave the company by 2027.

+On December 26, ASP announced their eighth and final single, "Pipe Dream".

+2026: Pipe Dream and This is ASP’s final tour

+ASP released "Pipe Dream" on January 14.

+On March 22, Nameless participated in the WACK Joint Audition 2026 camp and was eliminated that day.

+From April 4 to May 4, ASP held their seventeenth tour, named This is ASP’s final tour; the group disbanded on its last leg.